msarson/GithubActionsExample/ReadMe.md

   push:
     branches:
       # Branches that this action will run, probably not a good idea on master :)
+      # You can list as many as you like with the - seperator.
       - master

 jobs: